What does an officiant do?

 This is an excerpt from my new book, "Navigating Your Wedding Ceremony."
 For more, check out my book on Amazon by clicking this link.

-Want to learn more about my packages?
+Want to learn more about my Grand Forks, Fargo, Moorhead (and surrounding areas) packages?
 Click here.
 Let's chat on Facebook and Instagram @officiantamber